What to do in January? Lots going on in Kimberley/Cranbrook - Cranbrook Daily Townsman

 “The Fighting Days are coming!” — to the stage of Cranbrook Community Theatre.
 Tickets go on sale soon for this important Canadian play, written by Wendy Lill and Directed by Melodie Hull.

 The story is of real life suffragette Francis Marion Beynon.
 Newly released from her religious father’s tyranny and off to the big city of Winnipeg to live with her sister Lily, Francis experiences all of the new century’s limitations while the drums of war slowly increase volume.
-Not loud enough to drown out the cries of EQUALITY, DEMOCRACY and VOTES FOR WOMEN screamed passionately by Francis’ close friend and suffragette Nellie McClung.
+Not loud enough to drown out the cries of equality, democracy and votes for women screamed by Francis’ close friend and suffragette Nellie McClung.

 The production runs February 7, 8, 13, 14, 15, 16, 19, 20, 21 and 22nd at The Studio Stage Door 11 – 11th Ave South, Cranbrook.
 All show times are 7:30 p.m., except the matinee on Sunday February 16th.